monis256/ottawa-recreation-reservation/README.md

 ## Prerequisites

+*For getting a verification code from my email I use IMAP, if you are the owner of Gmail mailbox it won't work for you according to the [new Google's policy](https://support.google.com/accounts/answer/6010255)*

 Before running the script, we have to prepare our environment variables with some confidential data.

 There are two ways to do that: use a `.env` file or environment variables set manually (e.g. `export EMAIL=bla@blah.com`).